Outburn-IL/foob-docs/solution-description.md

 The **InterSystems FUME plugin** is a specialized IRIS production whose primary goal is to effectively convert incoming messages in HL7 V2, CSV, and JSON formats to FHIR using a seamlessly integrated **Outburn FUME Conversion engine**.

+**The following section will explore Intersystems FUME Plugin solution components, deployment methods, and high-level dataflow**

 > FUME versions and components:

 The  **FUME** architecture is comprised of the following components: